yewstack/yew/examples/function_router/README.md

 ### Notes

-Content generation can take up quite a bit of time in debug builds, it may be better to run this example in release mode if it is slow.
+Content generation can take up quite a bit of time in debug builds.
+It may be better to run this example in release mode if it is slow.